-- The NSI Totally Television manager and advisor will read each proposal and create a shortlist.
+- A jury of industry representatives and NSI Totally Television staff will read the applications and create a shortlist.

 When will I know if I’ve been selected?

-Tuition payment will be required one week following notification of acceptance into the course.
+Tuition payment and a signed NSI agreement are required one week following notification of acceptance into the course.

 Who is the NSI Totally Television advisor?